kyma-project/lifecycle-manager/docs/technical-reference/api/moduleTemplate-cr.md

 # ModuleTemplate Custom Resource

-The core of our modular discovery, the [ModuleTemplate custom resource (CR)](/api/v1beta2/moduletemplate_types.go) contains 3 main parts that are used to initialize and resolve modules.
+The core of our modular discovery is the [ModuleTemplate custom resource (CR)](../../../api/v1beta2/moduletemplate_types.go).
+It is used to initialize and resolve modules.

+## Configuration

 ### **.spec.channel**